-Next upThe second book in my new science fiction romance trilogy set on the planet Wakanreo will be out soon.
-The first book, Alien Bonds is now out in the Kindle store and in paperback.
+Next upThe second book in my new science fiction romance trilogy set on the planet Wakanreo came out in September.
+Both books, Alien Bonds and Alien Vows, are now out in the Kindle store and in paperback.
 The story was inspired by my parents' divorce.
 I got to wondering if it would be better to live in a culture where there was no divorce and from there I wondered what life would be like for a species that didn't have any choice about pairing off.
 The result was a novel about an inter-species bonding, sort of Pride and Prejudice meets Avatar.

-The next book in the trilogy is called Alien Vows.
-It will feature all the same characters but deal more with a new generation.
+The next book in the trilogy is called Alien Skies.
+It will feature all the same characters, but like Alien Vows, it will deal more with the second generation.

-I expect there to also be a third book called Alien Skies, but meanwhile here's an animated version of the cover for Alien Vows.
+I expect the third book Alien Skies to be out in 2019, but meanwhile here's an animated version of the cover for Alien Vows.

 And here's the back cover blurb for Alien Bonds: